AdiOfficial/Room_basic_project/README.md

 - Specify the version number.
 Everytime changing the database, change the number of the version.
 Otherwise will get runtime exception.
 - Define the entities, after defining the version
+- Make sure the database is a singletone instance
+- When creating the database we shuld use application context
+- Create a property of the database and get its instance in the onCreate method of MainActivity
+- In order to compile the app we need to add at least one entity.